Pharmacy Technician – Entry Level

 PTEC 300 18 Hours Pharmacy Technician Practical Career Training - Entry

-Prerequisite(s): PTEC 125 Human Relations for Healthcare Workers and PTEC 200 Pharmacy Technician, Lab for the In-Patient and PTEC 205 Pharmacy Technician, Lab for the Out-Patient.
+Prerequisite(s): PTEC 125 Human Relations for Healthcare Workers and PTEC 200 Pharmacy Technician, Lab for the In-Patient, PTEC 205 Pharmacy Technician, Lab for the Out-Patient and Enrollment must be within one year of completion of final pharmacy technician lab or work experience as a Pharmacy Technician within the previous 12 months.

 This course is designed to provide pharmacy technician students with field experience in an out-patient pharmacy environment.
-It requires weekly class meetings plus 130-hours of externship in an approved pharmacy.
+It requires weekly class participation, plus 130 experiential hours in an approved pharmacy.
 Class topics include professionalism, current issues in pharmacy, and work performance.
 Textbook Required.
 (Apportionment)

 The goal of this program is to prepare students to perform entry-level duties as a pharmacy technician, under the direct supervision of a licensed pharmacist, at a community and institutional pharmacy.
 Basic fundamentals would include prescription order interpretation and processing, mathematic computations, state and federal regulations, and professionalism.